CartoDB/cartodb/docs/cartocss/01-properties.md

 Each CartoCSS map category has its own configurable properties.
 You can apply multiple symbolizers and properties to the same map layer.
 Navigate to a selected symbolizer to view a description of the CartoCSS property, sample CartoCSS code, the default value, and the available values.

-_**Note:** CARTO is currently maintaining this library of CartoCSS properties and values.
-This content was adapted from the open source material provided by [Mapbox](https://github.com/mapbox/carto/blob/master/docs/latest.md), who has ceased active development of CartoCSS documentation._
+**Warning:** CARTO is currently maintaining this library of CartoCSS properties and values.
+This content was adapted from the open source material provided by [Mapbox](https://github.com/mapbox/carto/blob/master/docs/latest.md), who has ceased active development of CartoCSS documentation.

 #### CartoCSS Symbolizer